muratk3n/thirdwave/en/README.md

 Why are GPUs (as oppose to CPUs) so popular?
 They bring you parallelism on the cheap...
-It is getting harder to have single CPUs to go faster, but running things in parallel, on cheap GPUs (with many "cores") is possible -- first blogged [here](2014/12/q-1012.md).
+It is getting harder to have single CPUs to go faster, but running things in parallel, w cheap GPUs (with many "cores") is possible -- first blogged [here](2014/12/q-1012.md).
 An entry-level NVidia GTX 1050 GPU has 640 cores.
 Insane.